s-c-morgan/s-c-morgan.github.io/_pages/about.md

   - /about.html
 ---

-I am a fourth-year undergraduate in my penultimate year at [Columbia](https://www.college.columbia.edu/) studying Mathematics, Statistics, and Economics.
+I am a fourth-year undergraduate in my at [Columbia](https://www.college.columbia.edu/) studying Mathematics, Statistics, and Economics.

 Research Interests
 ======